Does your child frequently make negative comments about his or her appearance or value as a person?

 Does your child blame him or herself for falling short of other’s expectations?

 These are signs of low self-esteem.
 Judging yourself harshly is an enormously painful experience that causes children to distrust themselves and have confidence in their abilities.
 The critical voice in your child’s mind is powerful and has a profound impact on the quality of his or her life.
+Not only is this difficult for your child but also negatively impacts parents and others who care about your child.

 Is your child someone who: